virteal/side/README.md

 Additionnaly, after `side.restore()` is called, no other side action can run until the side action is done.
-The side action hence become a "transaction" that either commits or rollsback.
-Beware that no other side action will run even if the side action blocks.
-Much as if the side action had acquired a mutex on the global state.
+The side action hence become a "transaction" that either commits or rolls back.

+Beware that no other side action will run even if the side action blocks, much as if the side action had acquired a mutex on the global state.
 This behavior can be avoided by using the optional third parameter.

 The second parameter when present is provided to the `fn` function when/if it is called after a block or a failure.